Prize for composition

 - There is no charge for entry.

-- The award welcomes submissions of original compositions from a broad range of practices, including (but not limited to) acoustic instruments, voices, electronics (including fixed media), inter/transdisciplinary work and/or any combination thereof.
+- The award welcomes submissions of original compositions from a broad range of practices, including (but not limited to) acoustic instruments, voices, electronics (including fixed media/acousmatic works), inter/transdisciplinary work and/or any combination thereof.
+Works involving video or multi-media are also welcomed.

-- The submission must have had a public performance (or equivalent dissemination appropriate to the medium) in the UK within the calendar year before the award is to be made (for the first award in 2021, the premiere must have taken place on any date in 2020; for the award in 2022, it must have taken place in 2021, and so on).*
+- The submission must have had a public performance (or equivalent dissemination appropriate to the medium) in the UK within the calendar year before the award is to be made (for the award in 2022, the performance must have taken place in 2021).

 - Some media documentation of the complete work in performance must be submitted alongside other materials (full score or other accompanying documentation, as appropriate).

-- Within the context of the COVID-19 pandemic, media documentation may take a variety of flexible forms, for example, an audio/visual recording of an online stream; a webspace; or other appropriate form appropriate to the nature of the work.
-This must be available as a download link (public or private) which applicants will submit alongside their submission.
+- Media documentation may take a variety of flexible forms, for example, an audio/visual recording of an online stream; a webspace; or other appropriate form appropriate to the nature of the work.
+This must be available as a download link (public or private) which applicants will provide alongside their submission.
 Sibelius/Finale recordings (or other music processing software) of instrumental music will not normally be accepted.

 - It is the responsibility of all entrants to provide anonymized recordings and copies of their work for distribution to the panel.
 The Chair of Awards Committee (or nominated representative) is the only person who will know the composers’ identities, and these will not be disclosed.